Gable Steveson

-Gable Dan Steveson (born May 31, 2000) is an American wrestler and professional mixed martial artist.
+Gable Dan Steveson (born May 31, 2000) is an American freestyle wrestler, professional mixed martial artist, former professional wrestler and football defensive tackle.
+He is currently signed to the Heavyweight divisions of both Real American Freestyle and Ultimate Fighting Championship.

 In freestyle wrestling, Steveson was a 2020 Summer Olympic gold medalist, and was also a three-time age-group world champion.
 In folkstyle wrestling, Steveson was a two-time Dan Hodge Trophy winner, a two-time NCAA Division I national champion, a four-time Big Ten Conference champion, and five-time All-American out of the University of Minnesota.

-Steveson made his professional mixed martial arts (MMA) debut on September 12, 2025, at LFA 217.
+Steveson made his professional mixed martial arts (MMA) debut at LFA 217 on September 12, 2025.

-After a brief appearance at WWE's SummerSlam in August 2021, Steveson was signed by the promotion the following month, becoming the second Olympic gold medalist to be signed by the company after Kurt Angle; however, he was released in May 2024 after only one poorly-received televised match.

-He signed with the Buffalo Bills of the National Football League in May 2024, but was released in August before the start of the regular season.
+He was previously signed to WWE from 2021 to 2024, but was released after a poorly-received televised match.
+Steveson was signed to the Buffalo Bills in 2024, but was released before the start of the 2024 NFL season.

 Early life

-Steveson was born in Portage, Indiana to a White father and an African American mother, where he started wrestling as soon as he could walk, following his two older brothers’ footsteps.
+Steveson was born in Portage, Indiana to a White father and a Black American mother, where he started wrestling as soon as he could walk, following his two older brothers’ footsteps.
 His name Gable Dan was given by his mother after legendary wrestler Dan Gable.
 He has an older brother, Bobby, who performed in WWE as Damon Kemp until his contract expired in July 2024.

 After winning multiple youth-level national tournaments, the Steveson family moved to Apple Valley, Minnesota when Gable was in the seventh grade, so he and his brother Bobby could compete for powerhouse Apple Valley High School.
-At 13 years old, Steveson entered the 2014 MSHSL state finals with a 39–2 record, but ultimately claimed second place, losing the last match of his high school career in eighth grade.
+At 13 years old, Steveson entered the 2014 MSHSL state finals with a 39–2 record, but ultimately claimed second place, losing the last match of his middle school career in eighth grade.

 After that season, Steveson racked up four state titles and a 171 match win-streak, with his last two state tournament championship matches lasting a combined 28 seconds.
+He holds the highest winning percentage in Minnesota high school wrestling history, at 98.59% (210–3).
 For his 2017 performance, he received the Junior Schalles Award for best high school pinner.
 The next year, he was named the Junior Hodge Trophy winner.

-In freestyle, Steveson claimed multiple age-group World Championships.
+In freestyle, Steveson claimed multiple age-group World Championships, winning gold at the 2015 Cadet World Championships, 2016 Cadet World Championships, and the 2017 Junior World Championships.
 The top-recruit in the country, he chose to remain local and attend the University of Minnesota.